 Advice: Timegap in a zone or on a line is calculated based on an object crossing in any direction.
 If you' re analyzing timegaps, be careful where you place the zone or line and check that it corresponds with the desired direction of the trajectories.

 Mean time gap presented as a bar graph with 5min time unit / average time gap on the tracked spot

 8. Vehicle list

-List of all traffic objects detected in the selected spot/area during the desired time frame together with their exact entry times (either when a vehicle crossed a defined line or entered a defined zone).
+List of all traffic objects detected in the selected spot/area during the desired time frame together with their exact entry times (when a vehicle crossed a defined line or entered a defined zone).
 The Vehicle list widget might be a bit impractical for a large sets of data.
-In case the first look at the structure via the application widget is not sufficient for your needs, kindly get the whole intrusion traffic report (vehicle list) delivered on your e-mail.
+Complete data are available in the Vehicle list report.

 Examples: What was the sequence of vehicles on an analyzed spot during 1 hour of the footage?
 At what time has a car, motorbike or a van entered a pedestrian zone?